codeigniter4/CodeIgniter4/user_guide_src/source/general/caching.rst

 .. important:: If you change configuration options that might affect
     your output, you have to manually delete your cache files.

-.. note:: Before the cache files can be written you must set the cache
-    engine up by editing **app/Config/Cache.php**.

 Deleting Caches
 ===============